Want to know more?

 We're pretty casual at Faith.
 Come as you are.

-During COVID, please use the side doors to enter and the back doors to exit.
+During COVID, when we have worship in the building, please use the side doors (under the overhang, near to the road) to enter and the back doors to exit.

 Once you enter the sanctuary, an usher will help you find a seat.